Snowflake-Labs/terraform-provider-snowflake/docs/resources/database.md

 - `from_database` (String) Specify a database to create a clone from.
 - `from_replica` (String) Specify a fully-qualified path to a database to create a replica from.
 A fully qualified path follows the format of "<organization_name>"."<account_name>"."<db_name>".
 An example would be: "myorg1"."account1"."db1"
 - `from_share` (Map of String) Specify a provider and a share in this map to create a database from a share.
+- `is_transient` (Boolean) Specifies a database as transient.
+Transient databases do not have a Fail-safe period so they do not incur additional storage costs once they leave Time Travel; however, this means they are also not protected by Fail-safe in the event of a data loss.
 - `replication_configuration` (Block List, Max: 1) When set, specifies the configurations for database replication. (see [below for nested schema](#nestedblock--replication_configuration))
 - `tag` (Block List) Definitions of a tag to associate with the resource. (see [below for nested schema](#nestedblock--tag))